Carpe diem! – Seize the day!

 I know!
 Yes, I have some knowledge of Spanish and I love languages in general but the first time I went to Thailand, I did not speak Thai – we stayed about a month.
 I did, however, attempt to learn a bit before going because being able to say please and thank you is the least you can do to show respect.
 Excuse me is a good one too.
 Saying you don’t know the language therefore you won’t try or that you are terrible at languages is just an excuse.
 Sorry!
 You don’t have to be perfect.
 And you can indeed survive the language divide.

-If you’ll be staying for a while why not try a class.
+If you’ll be staying for a while why not try a class?
 You may not leave fluent, but you’ll certainly gain some confidence.
-I took a one on one Spanish lesson with the lovely Adela of Café con Clase in Seville.
+I took a one-on-one Spanish lesson with the lovely Adela of Café con Clase in Seville.
+Another wonderful Spanish teacher is Cristína Ramos of SevillaEle who offers unique ways to live the Spanish language.

 2) Don’t carry cash